-• reasons justifying the candidacy,

-- a detailed curriculum vitae containing information on the candidate's current functions, appointments, and mandates, both in France and abroad (distinguishing between those exercised in group companies and those exercised outside the group), and - the criteria used by the company to determine whether the candidate is free of any conflict of interest (indicating in particular any relationship, between the company where the candidate is principally employed and the company for which he/she is a candidate).
+- reasons justifying the candidacy, - a detailed curriculum vitae containing information on the candidate's current functions, appointments, and mandates, both in France and abroad (distinguishing between those exercised in group companies and those exercised outside the group), and, when relevant, possible conflicts of interest, - the criteria used by the company to determine whether the candidate is free of any conflict of interest (indicating in particular any relationship, between the company where the candidate is principally employed and the company for which he/she is a candidate).

-Regarding the specific case of resolutions on nomination of directors representing employee shareholders, shareholders should be clearly informed on their election process, (number of voting rounds, number of votes obtained ...).
+In relation to the specific case of resolutions on the appointment directors who represent employee shareholders, shareholders should be clearly informed on their election process, (number of voting rounds, number of votes obtained ...).

-Concerning related-party transactions that are poorly detailed in the auditor's special report, AFG recommends that complementary information should be provided in the report of the board to the GMM.
+Whenever related-party transactions are poorly detailed in the auditor's special report, AFG recommends that additional information should be provided in the report of the board to the GMM.